 Required Research Methods Course

+Students are required to take at least one research methods course besides CIS 703.
 The following is an extensive but not exhaustive list of courses offered in various UH Manoa Departments that can be considered to fulfill the research methods course (besides CIS 703) requirement.

 The listed courses range from epistemological topics, to methodological ones, to specific research techniques that CIS students may want to use in their research.
 You may find further courses in the university catalog.